Welcome to the website of HELiCoiD: HypErspectraL Imaging Cancer Detection.

 Real-time Cancer Detection

-One of the major applications is likely to be in neurosurgery.
+One of the major applications of hyperspectral imaging is likely to be in neurosurgery.
 While malignant primary brain tumours rank only 13th in the list of cancer incidence rates, their particularly poor prognosis results in them being the fifth most common cause of cancer deaths in under 65s.
 Among children, they are the second most common form of cancer and the most common cause of cancer death.

-Brain tumours, more than any other cancers, can resemble normal neurological tissue, making them difficult to differentiate.
+Brain tumours, more than other cancers, can resemble normal neurological tissue, making them difficult to differentiate.
 Unlike many tumours, they infiltrate the surrounding tissue and their borders are indistinct and difficult to identify.
 Yet in the brain it is essential to correctly identify the boundary so as to protect the surrounding brain tissue.

 The HELICoiD demonstrator system, shown here, was assembled in 2015, and was used to capture neurosurgical images in our two partner hospitals.
 In 2016, dedicated processing hardware was added to allow the HELICoiD image analysis algorithms to run in real time.